nick-ryall/eventarc/README.markdown

 ## Current Features

 * Events created from within Symphony are re-created on Eventarc.
+* Editing Eventarc entries from within Symphony.
+* Deleting Eventarc entries from within Symphony.

 * Updates made to an event through the Eventarc interface are pushed to Symphony.
-* Deleting Eventarc entries from within Symphony.

-## Future Features

-* Editing Eventarc entries from within Symphony.

-This feature is expected to be available in the next update to the Eventarc API at which time it will be added to this extension.

 ## Changelog